Why cloud technology is important in the automotive industry

-Analyze huge datasets to train connected cars how to reach to changing road conditions, identify and avoid people and obstacles in the road.
-Learn from post-crash data uploaded by cars in service to prevent recurrence.
+Analyze huge datasets to train connected cars on how to adapt to changing road conditions and identify and avoid people or obstacles on the road.
+Learn from post-crash autonomous driving cloud data uploaded by cars in service to prevent recurring events.

-Services like AWS IOT Core can securely support billions of connected devices and enable them to interact securely with cloud applications including AWS Lambda and Amazon Kinesis.
+Use services like AWS IoT Core to securely support billions of connected devices and enable them to interact securely with cloud applications like AWS Lambda and Amazon Kinesis.

-Native cloud storage solutions are too expensive and may not have the right performance levels for the exponential growth of sensor data, images, and maps used and reported by each vehicle.
-Faction CCVs offer multiple storage tiers to balance performance requirements, cloud-adjacency, and budgets.
+Native cloud storage solutions can limit the growth of sensor data, images, and maps used and reported by each vehicle.
+Faction CCVs storage tiers balance performance requirements and cloud-adjacency while optimizing budget spend.

-Public clouds like Microsoft Azure are working with manufacturers to provide over-the-air updates that deliver navigation intelligence (weather, traffic, infrastructure), in-vehicle infotainment (IVI) and voice assistants to improve market competitiveness.
+Public clouds like Microsoft Azure are working with manufacturers to provide over-the-air updates that deliver navigation intelligence (weather, traffic, infrastructure), in-vehicle infotainment (IVI), and voice assistance to improve market competitiveness.